kamath7/MLProjectsRepo/SomeNotes.md

 Transforming can also involve scaling the data, which means changing the range of the values so they are easier to work with.
 For example, if we have a dataset with temperatures in Celsius, and we want to analyze the data using a scale that goes from 0 to 100, we can transform the temperatures by scaling them so they fit within that range.

 Overall, transforming is a way to change the representation of data to make it easier to analyze and understand.

+#### Encoding

+Encoding in machine learning is like using a secret code to represent something.
+Imagine you want to send a message to your friend, but you don't want anyone else to be able to read it.
+You could use a code, where each letter is replaced by a different symbol, like A becomes #, B becomes @, and so on.
+This is like encoding, where we represent data using a different set of symbols.

+In machine learning, we use encoding to represent data in a way that the computer can understand.
+For example, imagine we have a dataset of different animals, but we want to represent them using numbers instead of names.
+We could assign each animal a number, like 1 for cat, 2 for dog, 3 for bird, and so on.
+This is like encoding, where we use numbers instead of names to represent the different animals.

+Encoding can also be used to represent other types of data, like text or images.
+For example, if we want to analyze the sentiment of a piece of text (whether it's positive or negative), we could encode the text by representing each word with a number that corresponds to its sentiment score.

+Overall, encoding is a way to represent data using a different set of symbols or numbers that the computer can understand and work with.